Lim Ulrich sequences and Lech's conjecture: Main result for graded rings

 \subsection{The general case}

 To handle the general case we first observe that our argument in the Cohen--Macaulay case proves that for every fixed negative integer $-r$, $F^e_*((W_q^{d-1})_{-r \mod q})$ is a lim Cohen--Macaulay sequence over $A$ (see \autoref{eqn:rankofF^eW_q}, \autoref{eqn:lengthoflocalcohomology}, and \autoref{prop:localcohomologycriterion}).
-In particular, we have (dropping $F^e_*$ results in dividing lengths by $q^{\alpha}$)
+In particular, we have (dropping $F^e_*$ results in dividing the vector space dimensions by $q^{\alpha}$)

 On the other hand, we know that $\dim_k(W_q^{d-1})_{q-r}=(d-1)!q^{d-1}+o(q^{d-1})$ by \autoref{eqn:dimensiondeg(q-r)} and that $(W_q^{d-1})_{q-r} \cap (\underline{z}^q)(W_q^{d-1})_{-r\mod q}=0$ for degree reason (recall that $W_q^{d-1}$ only lives in non-negative degrees).
 This together with \autoref{eqn:W_qweaklylimCM} imply that